SpicyGengu/Magic_Stars_Campaign/Lore/Starscourge 0.13.7.md

 # Lore
 As the name would imply this is merely one of many prototypes made and improved.
 Designed by [[Petra Oklopska]], it wasn't manufactured by her.
 In fact she doesn't even know of it's existence.
 The design was stolen by Kali spies appointed the task of keeping the [[Badija-Ophilia civil war]] going.
 This is why the Starscourge is being shipped all the way from [[Badija and Ophilia]].
 # Notes
-- To charge, it needs 3 gold pieces worth of [[Star fragment]]s and a full day before it's ready.
+- To charge, it needs 3 gold pieces worth of [[Star Fragment]]s and a full day before it's ready.